-European researchers are supported by the European ARC (EU ARC), which is organized as a coordinated network of scientific support nodes distributed across Europe.
-The EU ARC is located at ESO Headquarters in Garching bei München (Germany), where many of the ARC activities take place.
+European researchers are supported by the European ARC, which is organized as a coordinated network of scientific support nodes distributed across Europe.
+The European ARC is located at ESO Headquarters in Garching bei München (Germany), where many of the ARC activities take place.
 Face-to-face support and additional services are provided by seven regional nodes.
 The regional nodes are currently: Bonn-Cologne (Germany), Bologna (Italy), Onsala (Sweden), IRAM, Grenoble (France), Allegro, Leiden (The Netherlands), Manchester (United Kingdom) and Ondřejov (Czech Republic).

 The North American ARC (NA ARC) is contained within the North American ALMA Science Center (NAASC), based at NRAO headquarters in Charlottesville, VA, USA.
-It is operated in collaboration with the National Research Council of Canada (Canada) and Academia Sinica Institute of Astronomy and Astrophysics (Taiwan), and supports the astronomical communities of North America and Taiwan2.
+It is operated in collaboration with the National Research Council of Canada (Canada) and the National Science and Technology Council (Taiwan), and supports the astronomical communities of North America and Taiwan.